 Not all caterpillars turn into butterflies

 I guess the next phase in my metamorphosis is coming to its long-awaited end and I have to stop looking at things as merely my physical being.
-By now, it is abundantly clear that my spiritual, mental and personal psyche has to tag along too.
+By now, it is abundantly clear that my spiritual, mental, and personal psyche has to tag along too.

-That sort of defined all of me, and the world I lived in, and for.
+That defined all of me, and the world I lived in, and for.
 It was who I felt I was before this abrupt upheaval.
 Now I am somewhat lost, in a transition I suppose.
 Even if I had a Landie, there are still no elephants.

 I think I can safely say that my recent surgery, of which only a few knew, seems to have been a success.
-It was almost elective surgery but really only corrective; I had my stoma reversed and I can now move on and concentrate on the next phase without the combined dilemma of dialysis with a stoma bag.
+It was almost elective surgery but only corrective; I had my stoma reversed and I can now move on and concentrate on the next phase without the combined dilemma of dialysis with a stoma bag.

-I know that there is a path to find a new utopia, a new me.
+I know that there is a path to find a new utopia, a new Me.
 I know that I am the key to following that path and that it is almost as simple as putting one foot in front of the other.
 I know this because I have done it before.
 Not only once.
-I have had major setbacks in my life and bounced back just as hard and as many as there have been of those, most importantly, I have had set myself dreams and lived them by this very same philosophy.
+I have had major setbacks in my life and bounced back just as hard and, as many as there have been of those, most importantly, I have set myself dreams and lived them by this very same philosophy.

 My lack of direction right now has little to do with lack of heart and more to do with reality and there is time yet to dream.
-For now, however, I am concentrating on these phases of my physical transformation; healing from this surgery so that I am strong enough for the next and perhaps beyond that, I can dream of a kidney.
-For it is then that the pupal stage begins and I can transform from this pain wriggled worm into something that might fly again.
+For now, however, I am concentrating on these phases of my physical transformation; healing from this surgery so that I am strong enough for the next, and perhaps beyond that, I can dream of a kidney.
+For it is then that the pupal stage begins and I can transform from this pain-wrapped worm into something that might fly again.
 I don’t need to be a butterfly, a drab brown moth will do.

 28 December 2018